Cognia Accredited | 2022 National Blue Ribbon School | College Prep

 amysauser@skuttcatholic.com

-Skutt Catholic Student Advisory Board is a representative organization, through which students can become involved in the affairs of the school, working in partnership with school management, staff and parents for the benefit of the school and its students.
-The student advisory board helps share students’ ideas, interests, and concerns with teachers and school principals.
+Skutt Catholic Student Council is a representative organization, through which students can become involved in the affairs of the school, working in partnership with school management, staff, and parents for the benefit of the school and its students.
+Student Council helps share students’ ideas, interests, and concerns with teachers and school principals.
 They often also help raise funds for school-wide activities, including social events, community projects and school reform.

 Summer Service Trips +